 Academic field: Food production and consumption

-- Gene-editing is a new frontier and controversial topic in large-scale livestock production.
+- Gene editing is a new frontier and controversial topic in large-scale livestock production.
 It is important to understand what it is.

 - Viewing gene editing within the broader context of low- and middle-income countries (LMICs) is especially useful to those concerned with farm animal welfare in LMICs.